OpenHospitalityNetwork/openHospitality.network/README.md

 ## What exactly would change?

+We envision a variety of platforms exist, built around specific communities' characteristics: for the bicycle touring community or for slow-travellers, in English and non-English languages, for women or lgbtq people only, gathering together families or even vegan families only, if they chose to enclose themselves in a community of their own.
+Some organized around democratic values and others with a strong leadership model.
+While all the platforms are independent and individual, they share common goal to connect travelers and hosts, and communicate with each other to better serve their communities.

+Here is what we'd like to change:

-1. *from* **communities** locked in silos platforms with self-selected boards not representing communities values any more *to* **freedom to be on a platform of their choice, with variety of platforms existing, variety of governance, variety of communities to be part of while being part of wider network with many hosts available**
+1. *from* **communities** locked in silos platforms with self-selected boards not representing communities values any more *to* **freedom to be on a platform of their choice, with variety of platforms existing, variety of governance, variety of communities to be part of** all participating in wider network of hosts and travelers
     - easy account migration between instances (nomadic identity)
     - discoverability of accounts (ex. usernames with platform prefixes)

-1. *from* a few **platforms** without clear identity, competing with each other for users *to* the **bigger diversity of platforms with their own specific identity developed.
-Shared access to wide base of hosts** would relieve the burden on platforms to fulfill all needs, and they would not fear of missing out since other needs would be covered by other platforms.
+1. *from* a few **platforms** without clear identity, competing with each other for users *to* the **bigger diversity of platforms with their own specific identity developed.** Shared access to wide base of hosts and travelers would relieve the burden on platforms to fulfill all needs, and they would not fear of missing out since other needs would be covered by other platforms.
 One could then imagine platforms in other languages than English or dedicated to certain life choices (think of ecology or veganism)
    - easy deployment of new instance
    - self-hosting and managed-hosting options for communities

-1. *from* **users** jumping between multiple accounts, one for each platform *to* **single account and one search to query all platforms and find closest hosts among all of them**
+1. *from* **users** jumping between multiple accounts, one for each platform *to* **single account and one search to query all platforms and find the closest hosts among all of them**
    - single sign-on (cross platform identity)
    - visibility of existence of users across platforms (aggregated per location, no individual hosts)
    - linked accounts / guest account based on profile from the primary platform to reach out to users of the other platform